-"I simply didn’t know what I didn’t know.
-The CPI course opened my eyes to all the resources, data, and tools available to community groups."-- Fall 2015 Participant
+I simply didn’t know what I didn’t know.
+The CPI course opened my eyes to all the resources, data, and tools available to community groups.

-Participants are actively engaged in learning from each other, as well as from our instructor/facilitators.
-One of the goals of the CPI course is to provide practical tools individuals can take back to their neighborhood organizations or communities.
+Participants are actively engaged in learning from each other, as well as from the instructors.
+One of the goals of CPI is to provide practical tools individuals can take back to their neighborhood organizations or communities.